Nov 22, 2024

 by Christopher Hazlehurst | May 09, 2023

-car horn Photo Source: Adobe Stock Image
+Close-up of a car steering wheel with gauges in the background.
+Photo Source: Adobe Stock Image

 The next great civil rights war is underway, and the first battle has been decided: Angrily honking your car’s horn is not protected free speech, according to a federal appeals court in California.